Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Canonical differential forms associated to graphs

 where $f= s_e$ \eqref{sedef} in the case $(i)$ and $f=p_e$ \eqref{pedef} in the case $(ii)$.
-The differential form $\omega_{G'}$ is projective of degree $k$ in $k$ variables and therefore $\omega_{G'}$ vanishes, and so does $\omega_G$.
+The differential form $\omega_{G'}$ is projective of degree $k$ in $k$ variables and therefore $\omega_{G'}$ vanishes, as does $\omega_G$.
 The statement $(iii)$ is a special case of $(iv)$.
 Suppose that $G$ is a one-vertex join of two graphs $G_1$ and $G_2$.
 Using Sweedler's notation we can write